Does My Car Insurance Policy Cover Road Rage?

 Does My Car Insurance Policy Cover Road Rage

-When you have additional coverage options on your auto insurance then you may claim for damages due to road range.
+When you have additional coverage options on your auto insurance then you may claim for damages due to road rage.
 If you have collision or comprehensive damage, then as per the situation you may claim under this coverage.
 Certain insurance companies may exclude road range coverage in the insurance contract and deny claims.
 They may do so on grounds that reckless driving such as road rage is risky and criminal behavior.
 It is the insurance company’s discretion to cover road range or not but they must clearly outline this exclusion in the contract.

 How To Avoid Road Rage Situations